biomedicalinformaticsgroup/cadmus/README.md

 2. Elsevier Text and Data Mining Service Agreement)

 ## Installation
-Cadmus has a number of dependencies on other Python packages, it is recommended to install in an isolated environment
+Cadmus has a number of dependencies on other Python packages, it is recommended to install in an isolated environment.

 `git clone https://github.com/biomedicalinformaticsgroup/cadmus.git`